DanialSaleem14/Stop-the-Ball/README.md

 Overall, the object-oriented design in "Stop the Ball" promotes code organization, encapsulation, and separation of concerns.
 Each class has its specific responsibilities, and the relationships between classes facilitate effective communication and collaboration, resulting in a well-structured and maintainable game implementation.
 6. Game Features and Mechanics
 Features and Mechanics of the game is given in the following:
-	Catching Balls: The primary objective of the game is to catch falling balls.
-The player controls a circular object positioned at the bottom of the screen and must align it with the descending balls to catch them.
-This requires precise movement and timing to successfully catch as many balls as possible.
+	Catching Balls: The primary objective of the game is to stop falling balls.
+The player controls a circular object positioned at the bottom of the screen and must align it with the descending balls to stop them.
+This requires precise movement and timing to successfully stop as many balls as possible.

 	Increasing Difficulty: The game progressively becomes more challenging as the speed of the falling balls increases.
 This adds excitement and tests the player's agility and reaction time.
 With each level or score milestone, the game can introduce faster and more unpredictable ball movements, keeping the gameplay engaging and stimulating.

 	Scoring System: The game incorporates a scoring system to track the player's performance.
 Each time a ball is caught, the player earns points.
 The score is displayed on the screen, motivating the player to aim for higher scores and beat their previous records.

-	Lives and Game Over: The player starts with a certain number of lives, representing the number of chances they have to Stop the Balls.
-If the player fails to catch a ball and it reaches the bottom of the screen, a life is deducted.
+	Lives and Game Over: The player starts with a certain number of lives, representing the number of chances they have to stop the Balls.
+If the player fails to stop a ball and it reaches the bottom of the screen, a life is deducted.
 Once all lives are depleted, the game ends, and the player is presented with a game over screen.
 This adds a sense of challenge and urgency to the gameplay.

 	Graphics and Visual Feedback: The game incorporates visual elements to enhance the player's experience.
 It utilizes graphics and colors to create an engaging and visually appealing environment.
-When a ball is caught or missed, visual feedback is provided to the player, such as highlighting the successful catch or displaying the missed catch.
+When a ball is caught or missed, visual feedback is provided to the player, such as highlighting the successful stop or displaying the missed catch.
 These visual cues contribute to the overall enjoyment and immersion of the game.

 	Simple Controls: The game features simple controls to make it accessible to players of all skill levels.
 Typically, the player can use keyboard inputs, such as arrow keys or spacebar, to control the movement of the player object.
 The simplicity of the controls allows players to quickly understand and start playing the game without any complex learning curve.